 This project aims to encourage descendents and relatives of the Surrey men and women who died in First World War to visit the memorials to offer their own individual remembrance.

-Images of First World War memorials in Surrey will be displayed on the Exploring Surrey’s Past website and in a booklet along with selected stories about individuals and the impact of the war on Surrey.
+As they become available, images of the men and women involved in the First World War and the memorials in Surrey will be displayed on the project website and in a booklet, along with selected stories about individuals and the impact of the war on Surrey.

-Information from a range of sources will be brought together; from national collections including The National Archives, Imperial War Museum and Commonwealth War Graves Commission; from local collections including the Surrey Regimental Museum at Clandon; from researchers across the world and most importantly through members of the public sharing their own personal and family history stories.
+Information from a range of sources will be brought together; from national collections including The National Archives, Imperial War Museum and Commonwealth War Graves Commission; from local collections including the Surrey Regimental Museum at Clandon; from researchers across the world and, most importantly, through members of the public sharing their own personal and family history stories.

 National projects need to be supported by local initiatives, exploring and capturing local and individual stories, to make the commemoration relevant to communities.
 This will promote a sense of identity, place and community and enable individuals to engage with, explore and better understand their local and national heritage.